OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/jenkins/index.md

 We welcome contributions; issues, bug fixes, enhancements.

-If you are starting to work on something more detailed please reach out to support@octopus.com to ensure it aligns with what we have going on, and that we are not doubling up efforts.
+If you are starting to work on something more detailed please contact our [support team](https://octopus.com/support) to ensure it aligns with what we have going on, and that we are not doubling up efforts.

 Have a look at the [Octopus-Jenkins-Plugin repository](https://github.com/OctopusDeploy/octopus-jenkins-plugin) on GitHub.
 We also have the following [developer focused guidelines](https://github.com/OctopusDeploy/octopus-jenkins-plugin/blob/master/developer-guide/) to get you started working on the plugin.
 :::